json420/degu/doc/security.rst

 --------------

-When an unhandled exception occurs at any point while handling a connection or handling any requests for that connection, Degu will immediately shutdown the connection and terminate its thread.
+When an unhandled exception occurs at any point while handling a connection or handling any requests for that connection, Degu will immediately close the connection and terminate its thread.

 For security reasons, Degu does not convey anything about such errors through